Allie (wrestler): Dark Allie (2018–2019)

 On the May 3 episode of Impact!, after Rosemary was defeated by Su Yung and buried in a coffin that Su Yung set alight, promos showed Allie channeling Rosemary's spirit through her, dressing like Rosemary and stating that she was ready to get her revenge on Su Yung for what she did to her best friend.
-At Under Pressure, Allie lost the Knockout's Championship to Su Yung in a Last Rites match. at Slammiversary XVI, Allie lost to Tessa Blanchard.
+At Under Pressure, Allie lost the Knockout's Championship to Su Yung in a Last Rites match.
+At Slammiversary XVI, Allie lost to Tessa Blanchard.
 On August 30 episode of Impact!
 ReDefined, Allie unsuccessfully challenged Yung for the title in a three–way match, which was won by Tessa Blanchard.
 At Bound for Glory, Allie entered into the Undead Realm, when she rescued Kiera Hogan from Yung and her undead bridesmaids.
 When both left the Undead Realm, Allie appeared to be possessed.
 Following the next couple of months, Allie showed a darker and villainous version of herself.
-She aligned herself with Yung and turned on her friend Hogan under possession thus turning heel for the first time since 2016.
+She aligned herself with Yung and turned on her friend Hogan under possession thus turning heel.
 At Homecoming, Allie and Su Yung defeated Jordynne Grace and Kiera Hogan.
 On March 8 episode, Team Rosemary defeated Team Su Yung, putting Allie in the possession of Rosemary.
 On the March 29 episode of Impact Wrestling, Allie was shown "dying" in Rosemary's arms, officially writing off her television character.
 On March 23, 2019, Impact decided not to renew her contract and she left the company.